Smart Planning for Wine Enthusiasts With Limited Home Space

 Common questions answered:

 Wine lovers often wonder how many bottles they should keep on hand.
-A small, rotating stock is probably best for most people.
+A small, rotating stock works best for most people.
 Others wonder if less space makes enjoyment harder.
 Quite often it makes enjoyment easier, because it encourages better choices.
-Do we want bottles out where we’ll see them?
-They’ll certainly help your rotation in that case, but only those you intend to drink soon.
-Are we worried about restrictions?
+Bottles displayed where you will see them help rotation, but only those you intend to drink soon.
 More pre-planning allows flexibility without clutter.
-These suggest that we like wine less for its presence than our plan to enjoy it.
-When we respect space, it seems, we find it easier to respect the wine.
+These patterns suggest that we appreciate wine less for its physical presence than for our plan to enjoy it.
+When we respect space, we find it easier to respect the wine.